brandnewvirgin/100-days-of-python/README.md

 # 100-days-of-python
-This is my detailed journey of learning python in 100 days
+This is my detailed journey of learning Python in 100 days